ashnull/ashnull/README.md

 - 👋 Hi, I’m @ashish jundhare
-- 👀 I’m interested in compatative coding, web deblopment and software devlopment
+- 👀 I’m interested in compatative coding, web devlopment and software devlopment
 - 🌱 I’m currently learning React library
 - 💞️ I’m looking to collaborate on the discussion regarding any new technology
 - 📫 How to reach me mail - ashish.jundhare.official@gmail.com